joseasoler/trading-options/README.md

 • Slaver traders appear regardless of your colony population.

+### Savegames

-It is safe to add Trading Options to an existing savegame.
-You can safely modify any of the settings at any point during the game.
-Changes will only apply to new traders, and to settlements after they restock.
+You can safely add Trading Options to an existing save-game.
+You can modify any of the settings at any point during the game.
+The changes will apply immediately, but only new traders will be affected.

+### Mod compatibility

 Trading Options is compatible with all mods that change the stock of a trader.
 The changes stack.
-Trading Options is probably incompatible with any mod that changes trader frequency.
+Trading Options may be incompatible with any mod that changes trader frequency.

+**Compatibility with Combat Extended:** Check the official [Supported Third-Party Mods](url=https://github.com/CombatExtended-Continued/CombatExtended/blob/Development/SupportedThirdPartyMods.md) list in the Combat Extended documentation.

 Development
 ---